Nuclear C*-algebras: 99 problems: The primitive ideal space

 \section{The primitive ideal space}

 Whenever one has a classification by some invariant, it is natural to want to fully understand this associated data.
 For example, Elliott's classification of AF algebras (\cite{Elliott:JAlg}) is complemented by the Effros--Handelman--Shen theorem, which abstractly describes all dimension groups (\cite{EHS:AJM}).
 Thus, motivated by his result that the ideal lattice classifies unital separable nuclear $\mathcal O_2$-stable {$C^*$}-algebras (Theorem~\ref{O2StableClass}), a long-term endeavour of Kirchberg was to understand the range of this invariant.
 This amounts to asking precisely which topological spaces can arise as $\mathrm{Prim}(A)$ when $A$ is a separable nuclear {$C^*$}-algebra.
 Every primitive ideal space of a separable {$C^*$}-algebra is second countable, locally compact,\footnote{Kirchberg and his coauthors preferred to include Hausdorff in the definition of compactness and so his papers on this subject refer to the condition of `local quasicompactness'.} $T_0$, and point-complete (also known as sober).\footnote{A $T_0$ space $X$ is \emph{point-complete} or \emph{sober} if every prime closed subset $Y$ of $X$ is the closure of a point (where $Y$ is \emph{prime} if $Y$ cannot be written as the union of two closed proper subsets of $Y$).
-The primitive ideal space of a separable {$C^*$}-algebra is point-complete as it is the continuous open image of the pure state space, and the pure state space is a Polish space.} Harnisch and Kirchberg call spaces satisfying these conditions \emph{Dini spaces} as they are determined by their Dini functions (\cite[Section 6]{HarnischKirchberg}).
+Fleshing out the second sentence of the second paragraph of \cite{HarnischKirchberg}, the primitive ideal space $\mathrm{Prim}(A)$ of a separable {$C^*$}-algebra $A$ is point-complete as follows (which as the referee points out is similar in spirit to the proof that prime ideals in separable {$C^*$}-algebras are primitive).
+The primitive ideal space is a Baire space (as $\mathrm{Prim}(A)$ is continuous open image of the pure state space, which is Polish), and the topology has a countable basis.
+The same holds for all closed subsets of $\mathrm{Prim}(A)$.
+Let $Y\subset\mathrm{Prim}(A)$ be prime and closed, and suppose $Y$ is not the closure of a point.
+Let $(U_n)_{n=1}^\infty$ be a countable basis for the topology on $Y$.
+The primeness condition shows that each $U_n$ is dense, so the Baire property gives $\bigcap_nU_n$ is dense in $Y$.
+But that intersection can not contain two distinct points as $\mathrm{Prim}(A)$, and hence $Y$, is $T_0$.} Harnisch and Kirchberg call spaces satisfying these conditions \emph{Dini spaces} as they are determined by their Dini functions (\cite[Section 6]{HarnischKirchberg}).
 The question is whether these conditions fully characterise primitive ideal spaces of separable {$C^*$}-algebras.

 \begin{question}[{\cite[Question~1.1]{KirchbergRordam:GAFA}}] Is every Dini topological space the primitive ideal space of: \begin{enumerate}[(1)] \item a separable nuclear {$C^*$}-algebra? \item a separable {$C^*$}-algebra? \end{enumerate} \end{question}